Skip to Content

 Permanent Decks

-Many people have RVs that are parked for a season, or permanently, on a piece of land they use as a camp or vacation home.
+Permanent decks are great for expanding the living space of a stationary RV.
+Many people have RVs that are parked for a season or permanently on a piece of land they use as a campsite or vacation home.
 If they own the land or the landowner gives permission, a permanent deck (like the one in our cover photo for this post) can be built either by a professional builder or as a DIY project.

 A person using a drill to put together a deck